hbctraining/variant_analysis/lessons/03_sequence_alignment_theory.md

 ## Learning Objectives

 - Enumerate difficulties with alignment
-- Describe the advanatgaes of using the bwa aligner
+- Describe the advantages of using the bwa aligner
 - Create an `sbatch` script to align reads

 ## The importance of alignment for variant calling